 - admitting fault,

-- speculating about what happened to cause the crash, and
+- speculating about what happened, or

-- anything on the record.
+- saying anything on the record.

 Doing any of these things after an auto accident can undermine a subsequent insurance claim.
 Admitting fault or downplaying your injuries will reduce subsequent settlement offers.
 If a later statement is inconsistent with something said to an adjuster, early on, it will be used against you.